KemPharm Inc. (KMPH)'s Financial Results Comparing With Marker Therapeutics Inc. (NASDAQ:MRKR) | New Business Observer

 |-16.94%

-For the past year KemPharm Inc. was more bearish than Marker Therapeutics Inc.
+For the past year Marker Therapeutics Inc. has weaker performance than KemPharm Inc.

 Summary

-KemPharm Inc. beats Marker Therapeutics Inc. on 4 of the 7 factors.
+KemPharm Inc. beats on 6 of the 10 factors Marker Therapeutics Inc.

 KemPharm, Inc., a clinical-stage specialty pharmaceutical company, discovers and develops new proprietary prodrugs in the United States.
 Its lead product candidates are KP415, an extended release d-threo-methylphenidate product candidate for the treatment of ADHD; and KP201/IR, an IR formulation of KP201, a prodrug of hydrocodone and acetaminophen for the treatment of acute pain.
 The company is also involved in developing KP511/ER, a prodrug of hydromorphone for the management of pain; KP511/IR for the short duration management of acute pain; KP606/IR, an IR formulation of KP606, a prodrug of oxycodone for the management of moderate to severe pain; KP746, a prodrug of oxymorphone for the management of moderate to severe pain; and KP303, a prodrug of quetiapine for the treatment of central nervous system disorders.
 KemPharm, Inc. was founded in 2006 and is headquartered in Coralville, Iowa.